OpenTennis/virtual-tennis-academy/README.md

 # Virtual Tennis Academy – Powered by [OffCourt](https://offcourt.app) 🎾

-Welcome to the official repository of the **Virtual Tennis Academy** — an open-source project to reinvent how ambitious players train, grow, and prepare off the court.
+Welcome to the official repository of the **Virtual Tennis Academy**, an open-source project to reinvent how ambitious players train, grow, and prepare off the court.

 This project is the backbone of the first **fully virtual tennis academy**, structured around the OffCourt methodology: deliberate, high-performance training that happens before you step on court.